Vaazhkai Chakkaram

 Vaazhkai Chakkaram is a 1990 Indian Tamil-language action drama film directed by Manivannan.
 The film stars Sathyaraj, Gautami, Goundamani and Vinu Chakravarthy.
 The film, produced and written by Tirupur Mani, was released on 9 February 1990.

 Plot

 Thangavelu is a newly appointed police sub-inspector in his hometown Sulur.
 His father, Sadasiva Kounder, is excessively involved in his professional life, creating tension.
 Furthermore, Thangavelu's familial connections to nearly everyone in town make it difficult for him to enforce the law impartially.
-His uncle, Saaraya Kadai Kounder, the village president, is embroiled in illicit activities, mainly manufacturing illicit liquor, alongside his son Periyasamy.
+His uncle, Saaraya Kadai Kounder, the village president, is embroiled in manufacturing illicit liquor, alongside his son Periyasamy.
 Thangavelu's arrest of Periyasamy sparks a bitter feud between the families.
 A local matchmaker presents both Periyasamy and Thangavelu as potential grooms to Kalyani from Dindigul.
 She chooses Thangavelu, further straining relations between the families.